MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 For additional information about how to change the default link type, see Change the default link type when users get links for sharing.

-Note:
+> [!NOTE]
-Setting this value to “none” will default “get a link” to the most permissive link available (that is, if anonymous links are enabled, the default link will be anonymous access; if they are disabled then the default link will be internal.
+> Setting this value to “none” will default “get a link” to the most permissive link available (that is, if anonymous links are enabled, the default link will be anonymous access; if they are disabled then the default link will be internal.

 The values are:
 None